Quail Release at Historic Longwood Estate

-On September 7, 2018, Supervisor Ed Romaine discussed how the Town of Brookhaven reuses oyster shells from restaurants to create Oyster Reefs.
+Supervisor Ed Romaine recently discussed how the Town of Brookhaven reuses oyster shells from restaurants to create Oyster Reefs.

 Clam Planting in Bellport Bay

-On September 7, 2018, Supervisor Ed Romaine and Councilman Neil Foley speak with Bay Management Specialists Craig Strong and Dwight Surgan at Corey Beach Marina about clam planting with an aim to bring back the bay!
+Supervisor Ed Romaine and Councilman Neil Foley recently spoke with Bay Management Specialists Craig Strong and Dwight Surgan at Corey Beach Marina about clam planting with an aim to bring back the bay!

 Electric Vehicle (EV) Charging Stations Throughout Town

-On August 21, 2018 the Town of Brookhaven unveiled the Town’s two, new Electric Vehicle (EV) Charging Stations located at Heritage Park in Mount Sinai.
+The Town of Brookhaven recently unveiled the Town’s two, new Electric Vehicle (EV) Charging Stations located at Heritage Park in Mount Sinai.
 The installation of EV stations at accessible and convenient locations in Brookhaven supports the use of electric vehicles by residents and visitors.
 The Town also installed two EV Charging Stations at the Moriches Bay Recreation Center and the Parks Administration Building in Centereach.
 The cost of the EV Charging Stations is approximately $22,000 per site.
 Most of the costs are funded through a grant from the New York State Energy Research and Development Agency (NYSERDA) and rebates from LIPA.
 Read Press Release